Billy-Spearman-WCCI/RaceCarExtension/README.md

           different enough that it can always tell which to call.
 When trying to figure out which method to call, Java does not look at the return type.
         * Don't do this unless you have a good reason.
+        * Java also allows a special `...` syntax to say that the last parameter to a method can be repeated any number of times (including zero) and then be presented as an array. https://www.baeldung.com/java-varargs
     * `void`: Indicates that the call to a method does not result in a value.
     * **call stack**: The current method, the method from which it is called, the method from which that was called, and all the way up to the `main()` method.